aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

     []Kap2/PCBMill/vibration1.png}
-    	\caption{Structure subassembly used for the analisis}
+    Structure subassembly used for the analisis}
     	\label{fig:vibration1}
      \end{figure}